JairusGalang/JairusGalang/README.md

-- 🔭 I’m currently done with my OJT as Data Engineer at SP Madrid Associates and Law Firm
+- 🔭 I’m currently applying for Software Engineer Role, I worked previously as Software Developer at Innovative Media Philippines in Baguio City.
-- 🌱 I’m currently learning Laravel, TailwindCSS, MySQL and UX Designing
+- 🌱 I’m currently learning Laravel, TailwindCSS, MySQL and UX Designing.
-- 👯 I’m looking to collaborate on with anyone who's interested at Designing
+- 👯 I’m looking to collaborate on with anyone who's interested at Designing.
-- 🤔 I’m looking for help with Javascript
+- 🤔 I’m looking for help with Javascript.
-- 💬 Ask me about Web Development
+- 💬 Ask me about Web Development.
-- 📫 How to reach me: you can dm me at jairusgalang.dev@gmail.com
+- 📫 How to reach me: you can dm me at jairusgalang.dev@gmail.com.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
-- ⚡ Fun fact: I really love Web Development but I'm still strugling with it. (which is currently I'm working on)
+- ⚡ Fun fact: Flutter is the first framework I have used in my first job.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=JairusGalang&show_icons=true&theme=radical)